juliameireles/SnakeGame/README.md

-# 🐍 Snake Game em Java
+# 🐍 Snake Game in Java

-Criação de um  Snake Game, utilizando Java para implementar a lógica do jogo e a interface gráfica.
+Creation of a Snake Game, using Java to implement the game logic and graphical interface.
 ---

-## ⚙️ Funcionalidades
+## ⚙️ Features

-- [x] Controle do movimento da cobra
+- [x] Snake movement control
-- [x] Detecção de colisões com paredes e consigo mesma
+- [x] Collision detection with walls and itself
-- [x] Crescimento da cobra ao comer alimentos
+- [x] Snake growth by eating food
-- [x] Interface gráfica simples
+- [x] Simple graphical interface
 - [x] Main

 ---

-## 🛣️ Como executar o projeto
+## 🛣️ How to Run the Project

-Este projeto é executado em uma IDE da sua preferência:
+This project runs in an IDE of your choice:

-1. Instale o Java e suas Dependências **[JDK, JRE]**.
+1. Install Java and its dependencies **[JDK, JRE]**.
-2. Certifique-se de que é a Java SE 17 ou versões posteriores como a Java SE 21.
+2. Ensure you have Java SE 17 or later versions like Java SE 21.
-3. Faça um clone desse repositório com git clone https://github.com/juliameireles/SnakeGame.git
+3. Clone this repository with `git clone https://github.com/juliameireles/SnakeGame.git`
-4. Execute o código em alguma IDE (VScode, Netbeans, Eclipse,etc)
+4. Run the code in an IDE (VSCode, NetBeans, Eclipse, etc.)

-### Pré-requisitos
+### Prerequisites

-Antes de começar, você vai precisar ter instalado em sua máquina as seguintes ferramentas:
+Before you begin, you will need to have the following tools installed on your machine:
 [Git](https://git-scm.com), [JavaSE21](https://www.oracle.com/java/technologies/javase/jdk21-archive-downloads.html).
-Além disto, é bom ter um editor para trabalhar com o código como [VSCode](https://code.visualstudio.com/) ou [NetBeans](https://netbeans.apache.org/front/main/index.html).
+It is also good to have an editor to work with the code like [VSCode](https://code.visualstudio.com/) or [NetBeans](https://netbeans.apache.org/front/main/index.html).

 ---

-## 🛠 Tecnologias
+## 🛠 Technologies

-As seguintes ferramentas foram usadas na construção do projeto:
+The following tools were used in the construction of the project:

 #### **Java** ([JavaSE21](https://www.oracle.com/java/technologies/javase/jdk21-archive-downloads.html) + [JRE](https://www.java.com/pt-BR/download/manual.jsp) + [JDK](https://www.oracle.com/java/technologies/downloads/))

 ---

-## 👨‍💻 Contribuidores
+## 👨‍💻 Contributors
 👏

 <table>